 This program area priority is designed to rapidly deploy strategies and fill knowledge and information gaps to protect the nation's food and agricultural supply chains and the people who support them during and after weather-related disasters.
 Therefore, all submissions must directly address effects associated with a recent extreme weather event or disaster.
-The National Integrated Heat Health Information System, Farm Service Agency, Federal Emergency Management Agency, and state or local agencies and organizations may have information and/or data to justify a direct need for rapid response activities.
+Some extreme weather events or disasters may be prolonged.
+Applicants must include a statement about timing and relevance of the incident that requires response.
+The , and state or local agencies and organizations may have information and/or data to justify a direct need for rapid response activities.